Funding treatments to end paralysis...

 Why is this work important?

 The bad news - Today four more people will be admitted to hospital here in the UK with a spinal cord injury resulting in paralysis.
-Tragically the same will happen tomorrow & the day after and ongoing!
-That means they will spend the rest of their lives paralysed and dependant on daily help while restricted to a wheelchair.
+Tragically the same will happen tomorrow & the day after ongoing!
+That means they will spend the rest of life paralysed and dependant on daily help while restricted to a wheelchair.
 They will be vulnerable to pressure sores, chest infections and a whole host of other problems and difficulties.
 Half of these accidents occur while motoring and what's so very tragic, the average age of the injured people is just 19 years, with three quarters of victimes being male.

 Please just think about this for a moment...